-Drinking water for the city of Libby comes from the Flower Creek reservoir, which is approximately 3 miles southwest of town.1 People in the area surrounding Libby might use groundwater wells for their drinking water.1
+Drinking water for the city of Libby comes from the Flower Creek reservoir, which is approximately 3 miles southwest of town.
+People in the area surrounding Libby might use groundwater wells for their drinking water (personal communication, Jim Christiansen, U.S. Environmental Protection Agency, July 2002).